soundpress/RulesOfNYC/docs/c07/index.rst

    (13) In order to prevent the creation of a public nuisance and to insure the safety of surrounding communities, the permittee may be required to comply with additional safety and/or operating conditions deemed appropriate by the Commissioner.

    (14) Landfill operations may only be conducted during daylight hours.
-A violation of any of these Rules and Regulations or of the applicable sections of the Administrative Code or the Health Code shall subject the permittee/contractor and/or property owner to the penalties contained in §§ 3-02(m) and (n) of these Regulations or in the Health Code, as well as suspension, revocation or denial of the permit.
+A violation of any of these Rules and Regulations or of the applicable sections of the Administrative Code or the Health Code shall subject the permittee/contractor and/or property owner to the penalties contained in 16 RCNY § 3-02(m) and (n) of these Regulations or in the Health Code, as well as suspension, revocation or denial of the permit.
 Permits to conduct landfill operations are not transferable from one contractor to another.
 Only the company to whom the permit is issued is permitted to conduct the landfill operation.
 In the event that subcontractors are hired to do any portion of the land fill work, the Department must be informed in writing, and prior Department approval must be obtained before work can begin.
 All contractors and subcontractors will be subjected to a background investigation which will reveal their record of compliance with City, State and Federal laws.
 The Department reserves the right to deny a permit on the basis of the contractor's/subcontractor's record of compliance.
 Failure to inform the Department of subcontractors, and/or failure to obtain prior Department approval could result in the cancellation of a permit request or the revocation of a permit.
 The names of all permitted contractors and subcontractors will appear on the landfill permit.
 This permit must be kept on the job site at all times and shown to Department representatives upon request.
 In the event that an owner/contractor is found to be conducting a landfill operation without the required approval of the Department of Sanitation, he or she will be subject to all the penalties applicable under the Health and Administrative Codes and relevant Regulations of the City of New York.
 He or she will be subject to the impoundment of vehicles; required to stop the operation until such time as a proper permit request has been made and approved; conduct borings testing as specified by a Department inspector at the contractor's expense to establish that work performed illegally at the unpermitted site meets with the Department's requirements as to the quality of material used; and pay all fines and/or fees deemed by the Commissioner to cover the Department's cost of monitoring the illegal site.

 (c) Security and supervision.
 Permittees at waterfront property including piers shall supervise such areas personally or by an authorized representative twenty-four hours every day, including Sundays and holidays.
 If a pier or the portion thereof or waterfront property covered by a permit may be securely locked or barred to prevent dumping therefrom during nights, Sundays and holidays, and such pier waterfront property or the portion thereof covered by a permit is kept securely locked or barred at night and on Sundays and holidays, no supervision will be required at those times unless material is being received or partially loaded or loaded dumpers are moored thereat.